LEDazzio01/ai-performance-engineering/code/README.md

 - Default project root: the repo directory you're in (e.g., `ai-performance-engineering/code`).
 - Override everywhere with `--bench-root /path/to/project`.
   - CLI: `python -m cli.aisp bench run --bench-root /path/to/project --targets ch07`
-  - Full runner: `python -m core.harness.run_all_benchmarks --bench-root /path/to/project`
+  - Full runner: `python -m core.harness.run_benchmarks --bench-root /path/to/project`
   - Dashboard backend: `python -m dashboard.api.server serve --bench-root /path/to/project --data /path/to/benchmark_test_results.json`
 - Environment variables are ignored for project-root selection; use flags only.
 - In the dashboard UI, you can change the project root live (no restart) from the Settings tab’s “Project Root” card; the choice is stored in your browser.